jeffThompson/Recipes/recipes/egg-biryani.md

 ## steps

 cook rice:
-1. cook rice in rice cooker with spices and lemon juice
+1. rinse and soak the rice in water for at least 30 minutes (this really does make the rice much fluffier!)
+2. (while the rice is soaking, this would be a great time to make the biryani shorba)
+2. in a large pot, lightly toast the dry spices until fragrant
+3. add enough water to cover the rice (the exact amount doesn't matter since we'll be draining it) and bring to a boil
+4. add the rice and cook until about 75% done – this can happen quickly, so start checking about 7–8 minutes in
+5. drain the rice in a collander and spread on a sheet tray to cool

 cook eggs:
-1. cover eggs with 1-inch cold water, bring to boil, remove from heat and cover
-2. let eggs rest in hot water for 10-12 minutes, rinse in cold water and peel
+1. fill a pot with 1" water, lay a steamer basket inside (or a bamboo one on top)
+2. heat until the water simmering, then place the eggs in the steamer and cover
+3. maintain a simmer for 13 minutes, then remove the eggs to an ice bath
+4. let the eggs sit for 15 minutes, then knock on the counter all over to break the shell (or do the fancy version in the video)
-3. prick eggs randomly with a fork
+5. prick eggs randomly with a fork
-4. heat 1 tsp oil, add dry spices and cook until aromatic
+6. heat 1 tsp oil, add dry spices and cook until aromatic
-5. roast eggs for 4 minutes until well coated
+7. pan-fry the eggs for 4 minutes until well coated
-6. cut in half and roast 3 more minutes

 make saffron milk:
+1. optional: toast the saffron for about 30 seconds
-1. heat milk in a pan, pour into bowl and add saffron
+2. heat milk in a pan, pour into bowl and add saffron
+3. let sit for at least 30 minutes

 make fried onions:
 1. heat 3 tbsp oil on medium